yashilanka/nb2sb/README.md

 2. In order to trigger the animations you have to give a unique ID or a class to the button or the icon you will show in your navbar.
 I chose `#nb2sb-btn`.
 Be sure that the button/icon have these attributes: `class="navbar-toggle" data-toggle="collapse"`.
 These attributes are default in Bootstrap and they allow the button to hide and show instead of the menu;
 3. As default, `<ul>` must be wrapped in a `<div>`.
 Give this wrapper a unique ID or a class.
 As above I chose `#nb2sb-content`;
 4. It does not really matters if you are using *Tabs* or *Pills* because everything will be hidden, although tabs should not be a problem, you should know that I haven't tested them yet, but I will as soon as possible.
+5. Give a class to all links that will close the sidebar.
+In the example above I chose `.close-nb2sb` but you can choose whatever you like.
+Put your chosen class into the function option.

 ###JavaScript Options
 - Firstly grab the [minified version](jquery.nb2sb.min.js) file and include it in your page;